LukeMathWalker/pavex/docs/getting_started/quickstart/index.md

 You've just created a new Pavex project, built it, launched it and verified that it accepts requests correctly.\
 It's a good time to start exploring the codebase!

+[^cargo-px]: `cargo-px` is a thin wrapper around `cargo` that adds support for more powerful code generation, overcoming some limitations of `cargo`'s build scripts.